RajidiSahithi/Session_10/README.md

 ## IMPORTING_LIBRARIES
 Import the required libraries.
-* NumPy is used for for numerical operations.The torch library is used to import Pytorch.
+* NumPy is used for numerical operations.
+The torch library is used to import Pytorch.
 * Pytorch has an nn component that is used for the abstraction of machine learning operations.
 * The torchvision library is used so that to import the CIFAR-10 dataset.
 This library has many image datasets and is widely used for research.
 The transforms can be imported to resize the image to equal size for all the images.
 * The optim is used train the neural Networks.
-* MATLAB libraries are imported to plot the graphs and arrange the figures with labelling
+* MATLAB libraries are imported to plot the graphs and arrange the figures with labeling
 * Albumenations are imported for Middle Man's Data Augmentation Strategy
 * cv2 is imported
-* torch_lr_finder is imported for finding the maximum and minimum learning rate
+* torch_lr_finder is imported to find the maximum and minimum learning rate

 ## SET_THE_ALBUMENTATIONS
 * cv2.setNumThreads(0) sets the number of threads used by OpenCV to 0.
 This is done to avoid a deadlock when using OpenCV’s resize method with PyTorch’s dataloader1.

 * cv2.ocl.setUseOpenCL(False) disables the usage of OpenCL in OpenCV2 and is used when you want to disable the usage of OpenCL.

 * The  class is inherited from torchvision.datasets.CIFAR10.
 It overrides the __init__ and __getitem__ methods of the parent class.
-The __getitem__ method returns an image and its label after applying a transformation to the image3.
+The __getitem__ method returns an image and its label after transforming the image3.
 (This is to be done while using Albumenations)

 ## DATA_AUGMENTATIONS